Long-Sequence Recommendation Models Need Decoupled Embeddings: DARE: Decoupled Attention and Representation Embeddings

 \subsection{Representation Embedding}

 In the representation part, another embedding table $\bm{E}^\text{Repr}$ is used, where $i$ and $t$ is embedded into $\bm{e}_i^\text{Repr}, \bm{v}_t^\text{Repr} \sim \bm{E}^\text{Repr}$.
 Most existing methods multiply the attention weight with the representation of each retrieved behavior and then concatenate it with the embedding of the target as the input of Multi-Layer Perceptron (MLP): $[\sum_i w_i \bm{e}_i, \bm{v}_t]$.
-However, it has been proved that MLP struggle to effectively learn dot product or explicit interactions~\citep{revisit2020, zhai2023revisiting}.
-To enhance the discriminability, following TIN~\citep{tin2024}, we adopt the target-aware representation $\bm{e}_i^\text{Repr} \odot \bm{v}_t^\text{Repr}$, which abbreviate as TR in our following paper (refer to Sec.~\ref{subsec:exp_discriminability} for empirical evaluation of discriminability).
+However, it has been proved that MLP struggles to effectively learn explicit interactions~\citep{revisit2020, zhai2023revisiting}.
+To enhance the discriminability, following TIN~\citep{tin2024}, we adopt the target-aware representation $\bm{e}_i^\text{Repr} \odot \bm{v}_t^\text{Repr}$, denoted as TR in our following paper (refer to Sec.~\ref{subsec:exp_discriminability} for empirical evaluation of discriminability).

 The overall structure of our model is shown in Fig.~\ref{fig:the structure of two-embedding model}.
-Formally, user history $h$ is compressed into:
+Formally, user history $h$ is compressed into: $\bm{h} = \sum_{i=1}^{K} w_i \cdot (\bm{e}_i^\text{Repr} \odot \bm{v}_t^\text{Repr}).$